rehypejs/rehype/readme.md

 ## What is this?

-You can use plugins to format or minify HTML:
+You can use plugins to format or minify HTML.
 **In**:

 ```html